What Is a Global Capability Center (GCC)? The Complete 2026 Guide

 The Case for Acting Now: GCCs as a 2026 Competitive Advantage

-Global Capability Centers are no longer the preserve of Fortune 500 companies.
+GCCs are no longer the preserve of Fortune 500 companies.
 With the right operating model, a founder-led business or mid-market firm can build a high-performance team in India in under four months.
+The GCCX operations platform is built specifically for this segment.

 GCCX Global has set up 27+ GCCs and closed 4,500+ roles across India.
-Our clients have an NPS of 92, and our Nano GCC model was built specifically for companies that need speed, capital efficiency, and genuine advisory support rather than a generic consulting engagement.
+Our clients hold an NPS of 92.
+The Nano GCC model was built for companies that need speed, capital efficiency, and genuine advisory support.

 FAQ’s

 With GCCX’s Nano GCC model, most clients are operationally live in 12–16 weeks.
-Traditional GCC setups without a dedicated advisory partner typically take 6–12 months.
+Traditional setups without an advisory partner typically take 6–12 months.
 The biggest variables are entity incorporation speed and leadership hiring timelines.

-In outsourcing, a third-party vendor owns the team, the process, and often the IP.
-In a GCC, your company owns everything: the entity, the employment contracts, the talent relationship, and all IP generated.
-GCCs are wholly owned subsidiaries, not vendor arrangements.
+In business process outsourcing, a vendor owns the team, the process, and often the IP.
+In a GCC, your company owns the entity, employment contracts, talent relationship, and all IP generated.
+GCCs are captive operations, not vendor arrangements.

-For a Nano GCC of 10–50 people, total Year 1 investment typically falls between USD 400,000 and USD 900,000, including setup fees, office, and talent costs.
+For a Nano GCC of 10–50 people, total Year 1 investment typically falls between USD 400,000 and USD 900,000, covering setup fees, office, and talent costs.
 Larger GCCs of 50–200 people start at USD 1.2M for the first year.
-Costs vary by city, function mix, and seniority levels.
+Costs vary by city and seniority profile.

-Yes, through an Employer of Record (EOR) arrangement.
-An EOR employs staff on your behalf while you manage them operationally.
-This is a fast way to test the India market before committing to full entity setup.
-GCCX recommends EOR for teams of under 10, and direct entity setup for anything beyond that.
+Yes.
+An Employer of Record (EOR) arrangement employs staff on the company’s behalf while the company manages them operationally.
+This is a fast way to test the India market before committing to entity setup.
+GCCX recommends EOR for teams under 10 and direct entity setup beyond that.

 “Ready to Build Your Global Capability Center with GCCX Global?”